University of Birmingham

 Collaborators

-Howard Bowman (UoB/University of Kent, UK), Pia Rotshtein (UoB), Wieske van Zoest (UoB), Alan Wing (UoB), Chris Miall (UoB), Andrew Schofield (Aston Uni, UK), Carmel Mevorach (UoB), Matej Kristan (Ljubljana, Slovenia), Shan Xu (Beijing Normal, China), Francois Osiurak (Lyon, France), Ahmad Abu-Akel (Lausanne, Switzerland), Joo-Hyun Song (Brown University, USA), Jasper Robinson (University of Nottingham, UK), David N. George (University of Hull, UK), Charles Leek (University of Liverpool, UK), Quanying Lui (Southern University of Science and Technology, China).
+Howard Bowman (UoB), Wieske van Zoest (UoB), Alan Wing (UoB), Chris Miall (UoB), Andrew Schofield (Aston Uni, UK), Carmel Mevorach (UoB), Shan Xu (Beijing Normal, China), Ahmad Abu-Akel (Lausanne, Switzerland), Joo-Hyun Song (Brown University, USA), Charles Leek (University of Liverpool, UK), Quanying Liu (Southern University of Science and Technology, China).

 PhD students